Gandha (film): Plot

 Veena is a young girl who works in a college and is now a bride to be.
 Her parents are looking for a suitable groom for her.
 But due to her dark complexion, she is not able to get any groom.
 Mangesh, an arts student from the college accidentally meets her and she starts loving the fragrance that he brings with himself.
-She hears a rumour from her colleague that Mangesh is alcoholic and hence is drowsy in his classes and comes with red-eyes.
-One day she follows him to his home and then learns that Mangesh works in an incense stick factory at night.
+She hears a rumour from her colleague that Mangesh is an alcoholic and hence is drowsy in his classes and comes with red-eyes.
+One day, she follows him to his home and then learns that Mangesh works in an incense stick factory at night.
 This explains the fragrance he brings and his drowsy look.
 They both talk and fall in love and decide to get married.